![CDATA[ [if IE 9] ]]>

-"The definitive aim of catechesis is to put people not only in touch, but also in communion and intimacy with Jesus Christ" (General Directory for Catechesis, 80).
+"The definitive aim of catechesis is to put people not only in touch, but also in communion and intimacy with Jesus Christ" (Catechesi Tradendae, 5).
 The Church must provide people with experiences of the sacred and

 help them to identify the sacred in their own lives.
 Catechesis is

-accomplished by varied, interconnected tasks that are inspired by Jesus'
+accomplished in varied, interconnected ways that are inspired by Jesus'

-tasks are imparted through individual relationships, the community of
+These aims are achieved through individual relationships, the community of

-can replace the experience of faith taught and practiced in the
+can replace the experience of faith taught, shared, and practiced in the

 household.
 Parents/guardians are catechists precisely because they are